RunSi/PTPOffsetMon/README.md

 bash-4.2$ nohup /isan/bin/python PTPOffsetMon.py &

-*do not kill the application with BASH.
+*do not kill the application within BASH.
 In order stop the application do so from the command line*

 n9kv1#(config)PTPOffsetMon stop-event-loop